homiedopie/beberlei.de/2013/04/06/a_failed_side_project.rst

   than commercial products or quit your job and put your full time into this.

-- Side projects are either about learning new technologies or about trying to build something commercially succesful.
+- Side projects are either about learning new technologies or about trying to build something commercially successful.
 Don't try to combine this or you might get frustrated by choosing the wrong technology for the job.

 - Never ever use an existing open-source library as the core of your